 An oxygen atom is the last carrier, which accepts the electron and combines with the free hydrogen ions in the mitochondrial matrix to give water.
-Thus the oxygen carrier maintains the membrane potential by removing the de-energized from the inner mitochondrial membrane.
+Thus, the oxygen carrier maintains the membrane potential by removing the de-energized electrons from the inner mitochondrial membrane.

 Content: Electron Transport System